 ⭐⭐⭐⭐⭐ 1144 Reviews

-The zip line in Puerto Vallarta is one of the most appreciated tours among adventure seekers and definitely one of the fun things to do in Puerto Vallarta.
+The zip line in Puerto Vallarta is one of the most appreciated tours among adventure seekers and definitely one of the most adrenaline-pumping things to do in Puerto Vallarta.

 I am not particularly fond of it, just because I am scared to fall but that’s just me!